giselle737/Ping/README.md

   ```bash
   docker build -t <your-dockerhub-username>/stock_ticker .
   ```
+- On step 4 the url should take you to the home page, in the event that there is a 404 error page not found add a `/` to nagivate to the home page

 This completes the setup.
 Please refer to the Kubernetes manifests and Dockerfile or reachout to me at giselle.rodrigues007@gmail.com for assistance with this repo.